All Episodes

 So you got 61 competitive House seats in Republicans' hand.

-We're gonna go, I'm gonna go through this with Bannon tonight on television.
+I'm gonna go through this with Bannon tonight on television.

-All right, the president's gonna join us talking about the great economic numbers uh from today, GDP, but you know, I don't think if the president cured cancer, if the president gave every American 30 million dollars, I still don't think there's there are people that are just so obsessed with hating him.
+But, you know, I don't think if the president cured cancer, if the president gave every American $30 million, I still don't think there's people that are just so obsessed with hating him.

-The amazing thing that we're now seeing to me is that it's like it's uh like the boy who cried wolf.
+The amazing thing that we're now seeing to me is that it's like it's like the boy who cried wolf.

-It just it's noise at this point.
+It just noise at this point, and it doesn't make any sense.

-And it doesn't make any sense, and it's not helping anybody, but they just can't even help themselves, it's so pathological.
+And it's not helping anybody, but they just can't even help themselves.

-you For those folks who've lost their job right now because a plant went down to Mexico.
+For those folks who've lost their job right now because a plant went down to Mexico, you know, that isn't going to make you feel better.

-As the trade deals come in one by one, we're going to go a lot higher than these numbers, and these are great numbers.
+And I will say this right now, and I'll say it strongly: as the trade deals come in one by one, we're going to go a lot higher than these numbers, and these are great numbers.

 During each of the two previous administrations, we averaged just over 1.8% GDP growth.